blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 In Materialism, the Ultimate is Existence-Material-Sorrow.
 That is, Existence is Material, and not that Existent things have Materiality in them, and that this is a state of Sorrow, as one is never Complete.

+Under Materialism, Existence and Consciousness would be different, but Existence and Material would be non-different.
+And Consciousness would be an Illusion.
+That is the Opposite of Idealism.

 **Negatively:**